CreativeEngineOS/CEOS_BUILD/README.md

-# CEOS_SCAFFOLDING
+# CEOS_BUILD

+>_CEOS: Build Structure Templates
-Cretive_Engine_OS Bone-structure
+  Powers by Cretive_Engine_OS

-Files & Functions form the backbone of CEOS.
+//File & Functions form the backbone of CEOS, ensuring a proper workflow trhoughout the entire production pipeline.
-The structure functions as a scaffolding system to build arround an creative enteerprise.
+//The CEOS_BUIL structure layed out in these documents functions as a scaffolding system to build arround an creative enteerprise.